Andrea-vicari/food-rout/README.md

 <img src="https://github.com/Andrea-vicari/food-rout/blob/master/src/Components/Common/Logo_Food_black.svg" width="200px">

 ## Intro
-A Single Page Application built with React and API./ Project installed using Vite and Bootstrap, with the npm package `npm install react-bootstrap bootstrap.` All the recipes are from a free API
+A Single Page Application built with React and API\
+Project installed using Vite and Bootstrap, with the npm package `npm install react-bootstrap bootstrap.` All the recipes are from a free API
 Datas of the projects are fetched using UseState Hook and layout composed mapping through the objects.
 Because some elements contain HTML tags, i used `dangerouslySetInnerHTML` property to render them correctly.